 “Good News”

-Newsletter Story Text

 New Minor Everyone Should Consider

 Harding - Searcy, AR 2015

 The Harding communication department recently announced a newly revised Web design and interactive media minor.
 The updated minor provides the opportunity for any communication major to add Web design and social media skills to their resume adding to their hireability.
 The WDIM minor is made up of 18 credit hours in the following courses: